programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 [Pandas](https://pandas.pydata.org/) is a powerful package for data manipulation, analysis, and visualization.
 This lesson assumes some proficency with Pandas, although when I do something interesting/confusing/advanced with it, I will explain what the system is doing.

 There are several other Programming Historian lessons ([1](https://programminghistorian.org/en/lessons/visualizing-with-bokeh), [2](https://programminghistorian.org/en/lessons/crowdsourced-data-normalization-with-pandas)) that use Pandas.
-Pandas also includes a [Getting started](https://pandas.pydata.org/docs/getting_started/index.html) tutorial.
+Pandas also includes a [Getting started](https://pandas.pydata.org/docs/getting_started/index.html) tutorial which may be useful.

-Pandas has two basic data strutures: the `series` and the `dataframe`(often abbreviated as *DF*.
+Pandas has two basic data strutures: the `series` and the `dataframe`(often abbreviated as *DF*).
 * A dataframe is similar to a spreadsheet: it has rows and columns of data.
  * rows have index values (akin to the row numbers in a spreadsheet)
  * columns have column names (unlike a spreadsheet, which typically use letters for columns)

 * A series is a single column in a dataframe (or in a spreadsheet).

-[Geopandas](https://geopandas.org/en/stable/) is built on Pandas and adds extensions to make working with geospacial data easier.
+[Geopandas](https://geopandas.org/en/stable/) is built on Pandas and adds extensions to make working with geospatial data easier.
 Notably, it adds some [shapely](https://shapely.readthedocs.io/en/stable/) datatypes to Pandas that include `point` and `geometry`.

 ### Colab
 This lesson was originally written in Google's [Colab](https://colab.research.google.com/) system.
 You can open the Colab notebook containing all the lesson code [here](https://nbviewer.org/github/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/data-into-choropleth-maps-with-python-and-folium.ipynb).
 Colab allows users to create [Jupyter notebook](https://realpython.com/jupyter-notebook-introduction/)-like files that combine markdown text and Python cells.